This overview of the NHS newborn hearing screening programme (NHSP) explains how a baby's hearing is tested, and the equipment used for the tests.

 Providing prompt care

 The earlier a baby is identified as having hearing impairment or deafness, the better the outcomes for the family.
-The programme aims to screen babies within 5 weeks of birth.
+The programme aims to screen babies within four to five weeks of birth.
 This test can take place in hospital, outpatient clinic, or at home by a health visitor.

 Healthcare professional and programme staff can use the NHSP learning module to update their knowledge on the NHSP screening process.